sebiniemann/Mantella/_includes/descriptions.md

 {% when "optimisation-problems-getobjectivefunctionname" %}

-{% when "optimisation-problems-getobjectivevalue-arma-col-lt-double-gt" %}
+{% when "optimisation-problems-getobjectivevalue-arma-col-double" %}

-{% when "optimisation-problems-getnormalisedobjectivevalue-arma-col-lt-double-gt" %}
+{% when "optimisation-problems-getnormalisedobjectivevalue-arma-col-double" %}

-{% when "optimisation-problems-setlowerbounds-arma-col-lt-double-gt" %}
+{% when "optimisation-problems-setlowerbounds-arma-col-double" %}

 {% when "optimisation-problems-getlowerbounds" %}

-{% when "optimisation-problems-setupperbounds-arma-col-lt-double-gt" %}
+{% when "optimisation-problems-setupperbounds-arma-col-double" %}

 {% when "optimisation-problems-getupperbounds" %}

-{% when "optimisation-problems-setparameterpermutation-arma-col-lt-arma-uword-gt" %}
+{% when "optimisation-problems-setparameterpermutation-arma-col-arma-uword" %}

 {% when "optimisation-problems-getparameterpermutation" %}

-{% when "optimisation-problems-setparameterscaling-arma-col-lt-double-gt" %}
+{% when "optimisation-problems-setparameterscaling-arma-col-double" %}

 {% when "optimisation-problems-getparameterscaling" %}

-{% when "optimisation-problems-setparametertranslation-arma-col-lt-double-gt" %}
+{% when "optimisation-problems-setparametertranslation-arma-col-double" %}

 {% when "optimisation-problems-getparametertranslation" %}

-{% when "optimisation-problems-setparameterrotation-arma-mat-lt-double-gt" %}
+{% when "optimisation-problems-setparameterrotation-arma-mat-double" %}

 {% when "optimisation-problems-getparameterrotation" %}

-{% when "optimisation-problems-setminimalparameterdistance-arma-col-lt-double-gt" %}
+{% when "optimisation-problems-setminimalparameterdistance-arma-col-double" %}

 {% when "optimisation-problems-getminimalparameterdistance" %}